• Skip to primary navigation

 Cold smoked salmon vs hot smoked salmon

-This appetizer recipe features smoked salmon, but which kind is best for a crostini with cream cheese?
 There are 2 kinds of smoked salmon to choose from: hot smoked salmon and cold smoked salmon.
 The right choice is cold smoked salmon!

-According to Bon Appétit, cold smoked salmon is usually cured before smoking and never smoked above 80ºF.
+Cold smoked salmon is usually cured before smoking and never smoked above 80ºF.
 This process results in light and delicate pieces of fish that taste buttery.
 It’s the perfect pairing to cream cheese!

 You don’t want to use hot smoked salmon because of its overpowering flavors.
 It’s usually smoked at 140ºF, which gives it a flaky texture and smoky flavor.
 Hot smoked salmon is better off being used as a topping on grain bowls, salads, or with your eggs.